sohamvg/IITbazaar/README.md

 # IITbazaar
-A website to buy and sell different items in the campus made using django.
+A website to buy and sell items in the campus made using Django.